NU-CUCIS/ph5concat/utils/README.md

     [-r pattern]    groups matching pattern are not injected with key dataset [-k indx_names] dataset names separated by comma, to be used to generate partition keys (default: /spill/run,/spill/subrun,/spill/evt)
+    [-c]            create sequence-count datasets as partition keys, instead of sequence-only datasets.
+The suffix of the key datasets will be `seq_cnt`. (default: off)
     file_name       input/output HDF5 file name (required)

     This utility program adds a new dataset in each group of the input file.